utopia-foss/utopia/doc/getting_started/tutorial.rst

 .. note::

-  The ``slope`` and ``slope_std`` in the example above both behave like ``xarray.DataArray`` objects.
+  The ``slope`` and ``slope_std`` in the example above both behave like :py:class:`xarray.DataArray` objects.
 As you see, they allow to specify operations on labelled dimensions, which not only reduces errors but is also far easier to read.
-  You can read up on it `in their documentation <http://xarray.pydata.org/en/stable/data-structures.html#dataarray>`_.
+  You can read up on it `in their documentation <https://xarray.pydata.org/en/stable/user-guide/data-structures.html#dataarray>`_.

 .. hint::